NimeshVasani/KMM-NoteApp/README.md

 4. Create new Project `select Kotlin Multiplatform Mobile` from botton and name the app for both platform.

-# set Up Shared Gradle file
+# Set Up Shared Gradle file

 1. In Common Main Section